c0xc/fedora-release-upgrade-gui/README.md

 rather than the user's (sudo) password.
 This is because sudo usually isn't configured properly in default Fedora installations.

+Note that after the release upgrade files have been downloaded, this tool will ask a second time if the upgrade process should really be started.
+If you don't confirm, the system will not be changed.

 To manually verify if the upgrade was completed during the reboot, you could run something like: